sharif-77/Wedding-Service-Provider/questions_and_answers.md

 #### C: `"12"` ?

-<i>Javascript is Dynamically typed language,JavaScript allows type coercion, it will attempt to convert the number 1 to a string to make the addition possible, situation of addition js give priority to String. </i>
+<i>Javascript is Dynamically typed language,JavaScript allows type coercion, it will attempt to convert the number 1 to a string to make the addition possible, situation of addition js give priority to ```String```, on other situation like subtraction, multiplication and division js give priority to ```Number``` type .   </i>

 </p>
 </details>